FunEduEmploy/B-Programming-Language/README.md

 # B#-Programming-Language

-A new project I'm working on, it is a programming language called B++ with which at the moment, you can't create any software with.
-It is just to play around in until i update it.
+A programming language built for more advanced coding.

+This is the first version of it and its not much useful at the moment.